Vacuity, a business journal dedicated to helping businesspeople conduct content-free meetings, notes a rise in workplace napping.

 WHIPS (Workplace Happiness Imagination Prevention and Suppression) viewed the study with some alarm.
 Cassandra Cudgel, WHIPS’ taskmaster, drew attention to the high rates of heterosexuality, and bipedalism among the study’s participants.

 “Is this normal?” she said.
 “We are all for productivity.
 SNORE’s plan is a good one, but we do not advocate any change that might increase worker happiness.”

-But Prunella M. Spite, spokeswoman for NICE (National Institute of Courtesy and Etiquette) said the study is a breakthrough and that plans to boost appropriate napping would increase consideration and courtesy at work.
-However Ms. Spite, a statistician by training, was concerned that half the respondents fell below the median.
+But Prunella M. Spite, spokeswoman for NICE (National Institute of Courtesy and Etiquette), said the study is a breakthrough.
+Plans to boost appropriate napping would increase consideration and courtesy at work.
+However, Ms. Spite, a statistician by training, was concerned that half the respondents fell below the median.